-One successful Australian novelist once said that she has a vague idea of what she wants to write about, for example country life in a small village.
-But rather than planning the structure, she writes in segments and puts them together at a later date; this latter step involves “finding” the storyline, as opposed to having it at the beginning.
+One successful Australian novelist has a vague idea of what she wants to write about, for example country life in a small village.
+But rather than planning the structure, she writes in segments and puts them together at a later date; this latter step involves ‘finding’ the storyline, as opposed to having it at the beginning.

-One advantage of this approach is that the writer can concentrate on “good writing” as distinct from focusing on the plot.
-She can create lively characters and vibrant language before having to worry about the storyline, which will eventually find itself.
+One advantage of this approach is that the writer can concentrate on ‘good writing’ as distinct from obsessing about the plot.
+She can create lively characters and vibrant language before having to worry about the story, which may eventually find itself or sort itself out.

 On the other hand, I suppose the advantage of planning beforehand means that you, as the writer, will feel more in control, as you know where you are heading.
 The narrative might be more coherent and believable for the reader as a result.